bnb-chain/bnb-chain.github.io/docs/wallet/metamask.md

 # Use MetaMask For BNB Smart Chain

 !!!
 Tip
-    You may encounter a network configuration issue in recent releases of MetaMask, Please go to "Upgrade" section for solution
+    If you encounter any network configuration issues in MetaMask, please make sure you ahve the latest version running.

 ## What is it?